Coffee House Vonnie’s Chocolate Chip Cookie Bars

 Coffee House Vonnie's Chocolate Chip Cookie Bars

-In a small bowl, combine the flour, salt and baking soda.
+- In a small bowl, combine the flour, salt and baking soda.
 In a separate bowl, melt the butter and stir in the brown sugar and granulated sugar.
-Once mixed, add the egg, egg yolk, and vanilla to the mixture; stir until smooth.
+Once mixed, add the eggs and vanilla to the mixture; stir until smooth.
 Gradually stir in the flour mixture and the 2 cups of chocolate chips.
 Once the batter is fully incorporated, meaning no dry flour streaks, spread the dough into the prepared baking pan.